gudrunhe/secdec/doc/source/gettingstarted.rst

 .. versionadded:: 1.6

-The *disteval* library, once built, can be used directly from the command line via the `pySecDec.deval` Python module:
+The *disteval* library, once built, can be used directly from the command line via the `pySecDec.disteval` Python module:

 .. code::

-    $ python3 -m pySecDec.deval box1L/disteval/box1L.json s=4.0 t=-0.75 s1=1.25 msq=1.0
+    $ python3 -m pySecDec.disteval box1L/disteval/box1L.json s=4.0 t=-0.75 s1=1.25 msq=1.0
     [...]
     [
       (